strawberry-graphql/strawberry/docs/02_types/union.md

 # Union types

-Union types are very similar to [interfaces](/docs/types/interfaces), but they don't have any common fields between the types.
-Here’s a union, expressed in [GraphQL Schema Definition Language](https://graphql.org/learn/schema/#type-language) (SDL):
+Union types are similar to [interfaces](/docs/types/interfaces) however, while interfaces dictate fields that must be common to all implementations, unions do not.
+Unions just represent a selection of allowed types and make no requirements on those types.
+Here’s a union, expressed in
+[GraphQL Schema Definition Language](https://graphql.org/learn/schema/#type-language) (SDL):